People

 BA, San José State University

-I am broadly interested in symbiosis, from mutualism to parasitism, but especially like thinking about complex inter-species interactions that are difficult to place on that spectrum.
-I try to understand a biological system across different scales and resolutions by connecting genomic and evolutionary data to molecular mechanisms.
-Wolbachia has grabbed my attention due to the context-dependent nature of its interaction with insects, and the seemingly endless ways it affects insect biology.
+I am broadly interested in transitions in reproductive biology, and the microbial symbionts that interact with reproduction.
+I try to understand the biology of these systems across different scales by connecting genomic and evolutionary data to molecular mechanisms and cell biology.
+Wolbachia in particular has grabbed my attention due to the context-dependent nature of its interaction with insects, and the seemingly endless ways it affects insect biology.

 UMN DOVE Fellow and Interdisciplinary Doctoral Fellow